gosquared/stash/README.md

 ### stash.clear()

 Empty the memory cache for all keys.
+Does not touch Redis cache.

 ### stash.invalidate(key, [cb])